kiranpatil44/KiranPatil_creatella_test/README.md

 # IF its still giving error "Network request failed"
 Please turn off your PC firewall because its stop acess to other network and Please make sure your PC and MOBILE in one network Like WIFI

-#Do not close your "npm start" command prompt beacuse its start ur server

 # your mobile and Laptop should be in one network